 Certain viewers have been known to get upset and, reportedly, yelled at the screen when the Grumps don't play a game they (the viewers) know really well but don't play it right, such as when Arin played Star Fox 64 and actually managed to get to the stage right before Venom, but by mostly mashing A and trying to dodge projectiles instead of locking on, bombing, barrel rolling, or anything to do with the boost meter.
 Part five begins with Arin's general response to the tsunami of rage comments this caused.

-Better than a Bare Bulb: "I didn't leave the room.
+Better Than a Bare Bulb: "I didn't leave the room.
 I opened the door, and closed it.
 MOVIE MAGIC ladies and gentlemen."
 (Sonic '06 #45)

-Recently, in the Nintendo Land videos, the Grumps have been complaining about Skyward Sword's controls not being as accurate as the Nintendo Land Zelda ride's - cue the comments being flooded with fans claiming the controls are identical.
+Bias Steamroller: In the Nintendo Land videos, the Grumps have been complaining about Skyward Sword's controls not being as accurate as the Nintendo Land Zelda ride's - cue the comments being flooded with fans claiming the controls are identical.

 Arin hates the term "Metroidvania", because he considers the first part of that word far superior to the second.
 (Sonic #54)